fansalon/TEspeX/README.md

 Please install pandas and pysam even if they are already installed in your machine.
 TEspeX has been tested on these specific versions.

 # How to run TEspeX
 TEspeX can be run calling directly the script or through a wrapper (wrapper.py file, contained in the 'master' folder).
-You should usethe wrapper ONLY IF you dispose of a queue managment system.
+You should use the wrapper ONLY IF you dispose of a queue managment system.

 # TEspeX in standard mode
 If the installation was successful you should have locally a copy of the folder containing TEspeX.
 Typing 'ls' you should see a folder called 'TEspeX' o something similar.
 If not, your installation failed for some reasons.
 (Are you sure be in the directory in which you call the command 'git clone https://github.com/fansalon/TEspeX' ?)